Rdfing/tranAdsFoam/README.md

 Macro-scale transport adsorption solver.
 The solver is developed to simulate chemical adsorption or particle filtration through a fixed bed reactor.

 ## Description
-This solver is developed to simulate turbulence mixing and chemical adsorption in urban water treatment systems.
-The solver integrates VOF with chemical adsorption.
+This solver is developed to simulate chemical transport and adsorption in urban water treatment systems.
 - Non-equilibrium (Langmuir-like) adsorption model
 - First-order time splitting for transport and reaction (for now)
 - Stiff ODE solver for reaction